Prospects for direct searches for light Higgs bosons at the ILC with 250 GeV: Validation of the methods with results from LEP I and LEP II

-In order to compare with LEP data, event samples for the process $e^+ +e^-\to H/\phi Z \to b \bar{b} \mu^+ \mu^-$ are generated.
-However, this process depends on the width via $1/\Gamma_{H,\phi}$.
-Changing the mass would therefore also induce to adjust the width.
-However, we obtain the best consistency results when assuming a constant width of the scalar

-The events for 'background only', $b_i$, and 'background plus signal', $b_i + s_i$, are taken from the $b \bar b$ decay channel.
-The $\mu^+\mu^-$-decay channel is used only for validation that one observes both a signal from a scalar and a $Z$-boson.
-A challenging region for this analysis is if the scalar $m_\phi$ is close to $m_Z$, since a large number of background events close to the $Z$-boson mass $M_Z$, weakens the result for $S_{95}$; in this region we fit the expected background events to emulate a more detailed analysis: we extrapolate the expected background events in an interval around the $M_Z$ and fit these points with a third order polynomial to obtain the number of events in the bins around $M_Z$ as the value of the fit function at the central mass of each bin.
+In order to compare our analysis for the search using the $H$/$\phi$ decay mode with the LEP data, we use the event samples for the process $e^+ + e^- \rightarrow b + \bar b + \mu^+ + \mu^-$ and employ the information from the reconstruction of the $b \bar b$ system for the identification of the samples for ``background only'', $b_i$, and ``background plus signal'', $b_i + s_i$.
+The information from the $\mu^+\mu^-$ system is only used for validating that the signal events are compatible with the production of a Higgs boson together with a $Z$~boson.
+A challenging region for this analysis is where the scalar mass $m_\phi$ is close to $M_Z$, since the presence of a large number of background events close to the $Z$-boson mass $M_Z$ weakens the limit on $S_{95}$; in this region we fit the expected background events to emulate a more detailed analysis: we extrapolate the expected background events in an interval around $M_Z$ and fit these points with a third-order polynomial to obtain the number of events in the bins around $M_Z$ as the value of the fit function at the central mass of each bin.

-Our result concerning the reconstruction of the LEP expectation for $S_{95}$ are given in ~Fig.\ref{fig:LEPreconstruction-trad} including scaling factors $c_{\rm trad}$, corresponding to Table~\ref{tab:ScalingFactors}, that accounts for detector effects and the restriction to the $b\bar{b}$-channel only.
-As can be seen from Fig.\ref{fig:LEPreconstruction-trad}, the expected limits are very well reconstructed with our method.
+The result using our method for approximately reconstructing the expected LEP limit is shown in Fig.~\ref{fig:LEPreconstruction-trad} in comparison with the expected limit that was published by the LEP collaborations.
+As explained above, our method makes use of the two scaling factors $c_{\rm bb}$ given in Tab.~\ref{tab:ScalingFactors}.
+The comparison in Fig.~\ref{fig:LEPreconstruction-trad} shows that with those two factors as input our method reproduces very well not only the normalisation of the expected LEP limit but also its shape as a function of $m_\phi$.